 Henderson v The Hillingdon Hospital NHS Foundation Trust EWHC 3281 (QB): Jemma successfully represented the Claimant in an action arising out of negligent management of an emergency admission to Hospital.

 “A very talented junior with a wealth of knowledge and an ability to get straight to the issues of the case that is beyond her year of call.”

 Experience and Expertise

 Jemma has a broad practice across all areas of healthcare.
-She regularly appears in the County Court, High Court, Coroners’ Court and Court of Protection acting for individual claimants or family members, NHS Trusts, CCG’s, individual professionals and local authorities.
-Her broad healthcare practice allows her to build a deeper medical understanding across a range of disciplines that is beneficial in a more complex cases.
-Her inquest practice overlaps with her civil practice and is often instructed in any civil claim that arises following an inquest allowing continuity of counsel.
+She regularly appears in the County Court, High Court, Coroners’ Court and Court of Protection acting for individual claimants or family members, NHS Trusts, CCG’s, private healthcare providers, individual professionals and local authorities.
+Her broad healthcare practice allows her to build a deeper medical understanding across a range of disciplines that is beneficial in more complex cases.
+Her inquest practice overlaps with her civil practice and she is often instructed in any civil claim that arises following an inquest allowing continuity of counsel.
 She similarly is able to draw on her Court of Protection practice in inquests where an individual has died whilst subject to deprivation of liberty safeguards.

 - Medical law reports

 - Legal researcher for Lewis & Buchan Clinical Negligence: A practical guide